 - Company Secretary – You must appoint a qualified company secretary within 6 months of incorporation.
-The company secretary has to be a natural person and a local resident of Singapore.
+The company secretary has to be a natural person and a Singapore resident.

 - Auditor – You must appoint an auditor within 3 months of incorporation if your Company is not exempted from the audit.

-- Company Constitution – Prepare your company constitution which is a legal document that outlines the objects of the company and governs the rights, powers, duties, and obligations conferred on the company, its board of directors, and its shareholders.
+- Company Constitution – Prepare your company constitution, a legal document that outlines the company’s objects and governs the rights, powers, duties, and obligations conferred on the company, its board of directors, and its shareholders.

 How to Register Your Company in Singapore

 Here are a few steps you must take to get your company registered in Singapore.